telerik/winforms-docs/winforms-converter/supported-controls/checkbox.md

 # Checkbox

 The CheckBoxes are converted to [RadCheckBox]({%slug winforms/buttons/checkbox%}).
-The following tables describes which properties and events are removed and which are replaced with similar equivalents.
+The following tables describe which properties and events are removed and which are replaced with similar equivalents.

 |Properties|Action|RadControls Equivalent|
 |---|---|---|